Apfelmus1337/hv23-writeup/16/README.md

 # [HV23.16] Santa's Gift Factory

+## Introduction

+Difficulty: Hard<br>
+Author: Fabi_07

+Did you know that Santa has its own factory for making gifts?
+Maybe you can exploit it to get your own special gift!

+## Solution

 I've deleted all my writeups on accident on Day 20 and I will not go through this challenge a second time, I am sorry.
 (Not really, I hated this challenge)

 ```py